rpillar/ElixirTop5/deps/phoenix_ecto/README.md

 ## Concurrent browser tests

-This library also provides a plug called `Phoenix.Ecto.SQL.Sandbox` that allows developers to run acceptance tests powered by headless browsers such as Phantom.js and Selenium concurrently.
-If you are not familiar with Ecto's SQL sandbox, we recommend you to first get acquainted with it by [reading `Ecto.Adapters.SQL.Sandbox` documentation](https://hexdocs.pm/ecto/Ecto.Adapters.SQL.Sandbox.html).
+This library also provides a plug called `Phoenix.Ecto.SQL.Sandbox` that allows developers to run acceptance tests powered by headless browsers such as ChromeDriver and Selenium concurrently.
+If you are not familiar with Ecto's SQL sandbox, we recommend you to first get acquainted with it by [reading `Ecto.Adapters.SQL.Sandbox` documentation](https://hexdocs.pm/ecto_sql/Ecto.Adapters.SQL.Sandbox.html).

 To enable concurrent acceptance tests, make sure you are using PostgreSQL and follow the instructions below: